GuptaDivij/CS151-Real-Time-Stock-App/README.md

 Assumptions/Operating Environments/Intended Usage:

-Users will require a stable internet connection to receive real-time updates Intended users are investors and traders who rely on accurate and timely stock market information
+Users will require a stable internet connection to receive real-time updates.
+Intended users are investors and traders who rely on accurate and timely stock market information

 High-Level Description of Solution: